Hearts and Minds. Rainbow Pictures, 1975. Quite good.

 Inside the Vietnam War.
 National Geographic Channel.
 A three-hour documentary, first broadcast in 2008.
 Has quite a lot of interviews with veterans, mostly ones with a pro-war viewpoint.
 The portion at which I have looked closely, dealing with the year 1968, seriously underestimates the number of Americans killed during the Tet Offensive, and greatly exaggerates the extent to which President Johnson turned against the use of military force in Vietnam, as a result of the Tet Offensive.

 Last Days in Vietnam.
 American Experience Films/PBS, 2015.
 Produced and directed by Rory Kennedy.
 Most of the film is devoted to the evacuation of Americans and Vietnamese in April 1975, and that part is very good.
 But the introductory sections, describing the way the situation in South Vietnam had developed from 1973 to 1975, are preposterously inaccurate.
 The documentary conveys a clear impression that there had been no North Vietnamese troops in South vietnam in 1974, because the North Vietnamese were terrified of President Richard Nixon.
 But Nixon resigned as president in August 1974, and North Vietnamese forces invaded South Vietnam, moving from north to south, beginning in March 1975.
-In fact Communist forces, most of them North Vietnamese, had controlled much of South Vietnam continuously from 1973 onward.
+In fact Communist forces, most of them North Vietnamese, had controlled much of South Vietnam for years.

 Time of the Locust.
 Short; not a full feature-length film.